Provo City Public Works – Storm Water (Special Service District)

 All new development and changes to existing infrastructure improvements need to follow the Provo City Public Works Department Development Guidelines, and the Storm Water Drainage System Design and Management Manual.
 The Storm Water Engineering Team provides coordination and design review for private developments in conjunction with the other Provo City Departments and Divisions of Provo City Public Works.
-Other useful references for preparing an application for development in Provo City include: Storm Water Master Plan, Erosion Control and Water Quality Manual, Illicit Discharge Detection and Elimination Manual, and Storm Water Management Plan.
+Other useful references for preparing an application for development in Provo City include: Storm Drain Master Plan, Erosion Control and Water Quality Manual, Illicit Discharge Detection and Elimination Manual, and Storm Water Management Plan.

 The Storm Water system in Provo City is a separate storm water collection and conveyance system and is not connected to the wastewater system in any way.
 Consequently, storm water is not cleaned in the treatment plant before it is released into the Provo River, Utah Lake or returned to groundwater.
 Provo City is responsible for ensuring compliance with storm water quality regulations from the Environmental Protection Agency (EPA) and the Utah State Department of Environmental Quality (DEQ).